melissadiep94/National-Parks-Project/README.md

 ## Data Processing and Cleanup
 We retrieved our data for national parks from API https://www.nps.gov/subjects/developer/api-documentation.htm for parks and cleaned it in our jupyter notebook to retrieve the information to be uploaded to our MongoDB as follow:
    * Unique information about each park (it includes information about 464 parks: id, park code, name, description, operating hours, activities information, fees information, weather information, address, url, images, latitude and longitude).
 Clean data were uploaded into our collection parks in MongoDB.
-  * We wanted to use information about the visitation for some visualization.
+  * We wanted to use information about # of visitations for the parks for some visualization.
 We used public information about recreational visits (in milions of visits) from https://irma.nps.gov/STATS.
 Data were retrieved for years 2017, 2018, 2019 and 2020 in the form of csv files, which we cleaned and uploaded into our MongoDB into one collection (visits).
   * We wanted to take a closer look at the activities data, which we retrieved from our clean data for parks and transformed it into file as in [activities.py](activities.py) The file was uploaded into our MongoDB database to create collection activities.

  ## Coding files